PTAssembler Documentation

 • Automatically regenerate morph-to-fit information...
 When using Panorama Tools' morph-to-fit feature (see Step 2), it is crucial that the dimensions of the final panorama (see Step 5) are not changed after the optimizer (see Step 4) has been run.
 To ensure that the morph-to-fit data is always up-to-date, this feature will run the optimizer briefly immediately before creating a final panorama.

 • Run processing with low thread priority...
-If checked, PTAssembler will launch Panorama Tools and any other external helper programs as a low-priority process (instead of normal-priority).
+If checked, PTAssembler will launch the stitcher and any other external programs as a low-priority process (instead of normal-priority).
 This will make the system more responsive to other programs because low-priority processes are preempted by any other processes or programs running in a higher priority class.

 • Show control point info on Step 1 screen...
 Enables or disables the CP Info column on the Step 1 screen.
 Because this information may slow the speed at which the Step 1 screen refreshes, it can be disabled if desired.